MikhailGorbunov/Draft/README.md

 ## Brief
-Our initial brief was extremely ambitious, due to the face we underestimated the challenges we would encounter using React Native.
-Below is a revised version of that brief!
+Our initial brief was extremely ambitious, so as our team.
+Together through learning from scratch react native liblary and firebase database we have managed in two weeks time to accomplish the following tasks (shown bellow)

 **MVP**

-- [ ] Display recipes (with images)
+- [.]
+Display recipes (with images)
-- [ ] Be able to search cocktail recipe by name
+- [.]
+Be able to search cocktail recipe by name
-- [ ] Be able to leave a comment under each recipe
 - [ ] Data is stored in a database accessible through a RESTful API
 - [ ] Have a README file with screenshots/videos and running instructions.